MaxwellZarg/fastbreak-event-dashboard/README.md

 Middleware checks for a Supabase session on every request.
 No session = redirect to `/login`.
 Auth supports email/password and Google OAuth.

 Dashboard is a Server Component.
 Search and filter update the URL params, not React state.
 When the URL changes, the server component re-renders and runs a fresh Supabase query.
-So filtering actually hits the database every time — it's not just hiding cards client-side.
+So filtering actually hits the database every time, it's not just hiding cards client-side.

 Events and venues are separate tables.
 Venues have a foreign key to events with cascade delete so nothing gets orphaned.